Cellular repeater: Diffraction and general attenuation

 The longer wavelengths have the advantage of diffracting more, and so line of sight is not as necessary to obtain a good signal.
 Because the frequencies that cell phones use are too high to reflect off the ionosphere as shortwave radio waves do, cell phone waves cannot travel via the ionosphere.
 (See Diffraction and Attenuation for more details).

 Different operating frequencies

 Repeaters are available for all of the GSM frequency bands.
 Some repeaters will handle different types of networks (such as multi-mode GSM and UMTS).
 Repeater systems are available for certain Satellite phone systems, allowing these to be used indoors without a clear line of sight to the satellite.

-Regional Approval
+Regional approval

-Approval in the USA by the FCC
+Approval in the US by the FCC

 It used to be legal to use the low power devices available for home and small scale use in commercial areas (offices, shops, bars, etc.).

 On February 20, 2013, the FCC released a Report & Order, thus establishing two Safe Harbors and defining the use of "network safe" consumer boosters on licensed spectrum.
 The Safe Harbors represent a compromise solution between Technology Manufacturers and Wireless Operators.
 Only a few companies have a product compatible with the new FCC regulations.

 The FCC has defined two types of repeaters: